 Meanwhile, studies of the scrap metal that was once a “Russian weapon” indicate that similar missiles could have been used against Ukraine before, but we did not manage to find clear markings on them and identify them at least approximately.
 Obviously, this will be much easier since now.

 The isolated use of the latest Russian missiles is a kind of a test for our missile defense and is not capable of changing the overall operational situation.
 Knowing the “accuracy” of our enemy’s missile weapons and the way they have been used in previous years, we can assume that they will continue to be used against large targets such as settlements and enterprises rather than purely military objects.
 Of course, all findings of such missile wreckage will be carefully studied by Ukrainian experts, as well as their colleagues from NATO countries, in order to improve countermeasures and tactics.
-For now, we can state that, unlike other types of missiles widely advertised by Russian propaganda, the aggressor decided not to inform us about the use of the Zircon in advance – perhaps it wanted to surprise us.
-If this is true, then the surprise was quite pleasant: we have seen for ourselves that the formidable Wunderwaffles flying at us from the east and south cannot be compared to modern Western weapons and are relatively easily shot down by them.
+For now, we can state that, unlike other types of missiles widely advertised by Russian propaganda, the aggressor decided not to inform us about the use of Zircon in advance — perhaps they just desired to impress us.
+If this is the case, then the impression was quite pleasant: we have once again seen that the formidable Wunderwaffles flying at us from the east and south cannot compete with modern Western weapons.
+Instead, our own Ukrainian developments sometimes really depress the “second army in the world”…